TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 .. note::

    The path exclusion :yaml:`exclude: '../Classes/Domain/Model/*'` excludes
-   your Models from the DI Container, which means you can not inject them or inject dependencies into them.
+   your models from the DI container, which means you cannot inject them or inject dependencies into them.
-   Models are not Services and should therefore not require dependency injection.
+   Models are not services and should therefore not require dependency injection.
-   Also, these Objects are created by the extbase persistence layer which does not support the DI container.
+   Also, these objects are created by the extbase persistence layer which does not support the DI container.

 .. _autowire: